WFRQ: 2014

 On August 8, 2014, CodComm made a tweak to Frank's format.
-Songs from 1990 through the present were completely removed from rotation, with the exception of a few select songs from the 1990s.
-A large number of songs from the 1970s and a few select songs from the 1960s have been added.
+Songs from 2000 through the present were completely removed from rotation and songs from the 1960s through the 1990s were featured.
 Most of the pre-1980 songs added back into rotation have not been played on Frank since the September 2012 format tweak.
-Songs from the 1980s were mainly unaffected by the adjustment, however the modifications were significant enough to reclassify the format from Adult Hits to Classic Hits.
-This put Frank musically in line with other Classic Hits stations such as WCBS-FM and KRTH.
+Songs from the 1980s were mainly unaffected by the adjustment, some only reclassified from adult hits to classic hits.
+This put Frank musically in line with other classic hits stations such as WCBS-FM and KRTH.
 In October 2014, personalities began promoting the new 93.9 frequency on-air.
 Although the station continues to be branded "Frank 93-5", the tagline "and now at 93.9 for the Upper Cape" was added.
 Voiceover talent James Justice was also phased out and replaced by John Tesh.
 John began to voice both station promos and dry liners that play over song intros at times when no on-air personality is on the air.
 By year's end, Janet Birchfield and Bumper Morgan had parted ways with CodComm.